flosskosova/foss4g-2023/content/tutorials/speaker.md

 ### Interacting with the audience

-Your moderator will pass the questions and comments to you.
+Your Session Leader will pass the questions and comments to you.
 You don't have to worry about them, just focus on your presentation.

 ## StreamYard